wp-insider/simple-membership/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= TODO 1.7.3 =
+- Added french language translation to the plugin.
+The translation was submitted by Zeb.
+- Fixed a few language textdomain issue.

 = 1.7.2 =
 - Added a new hook after the plugin's admin menu is rendered so addons can hook into the main plugin menu.